bluetuith-org/haraltd/README.md

 # Documentation
 This documentation is mostly a quick-start guide.
 Detailed documentation will come later.

-Interaction with the shim can be done via:
+Interaction with the daemon can be done via:
 - The console (command-line mode)
 - A socket (rpc mode)